vineet-codes/ticketing-app/readme.md

 This is a microservices based application written in `TypeScript`.
 Frontend is a server side rendered react application written in `Next.js` and styled with `tailwind-css`.
 Backend services are written in `express.js`and`node`.
 We use `MongoDB`and`Redis`for our data storage needs.
 All interservice communication is aynchronous.
 We deploy this application by first containerizing individual services using`Docker`.
 We then orchestrate the containers in a `Kubernetes cluster` to make our product reliable and more manageble.

-To run the app, run
+To run the app, make sure you have `Docker for Desktop` and `skaffold`.
+Once installed, run below

 > skaffold dev